About Our Club

 Now that the shares have been purchased, the members’ contributions instead go towards supporting different areas of the club including the youth academy and the charitable foundation.

-SMISA have four representatives on the St Mirren board, with chairman John Needham, Alex White, Gordon Scott and Paul McNeill representing.
+SMISA have four representatives on the St Mirren board, with chairman John Needham, Alex White, Paul McNeill and Jim Irvine representing.
 Vice-chairman Jim Gillespie and Mark McMillan sit on the board as representatives of Kibble.

 Although the club is owned by its fans, the day-to-day operations will continue to be run by Chief Operating Officer Keith Lasley and the St Mirren staff.